What Is This Flower? Free AI Flower Identifier

 A flower identifier is a photo-based tool that suggests a flower’s common or scientific name from visible plant features.
 Lens App does this by comparing your uploaded image with labeled visual references, because flower shape, leaf structure, and growth habit are often more reliable than color alone.

-Visual identification helps when you have a photo but no name for the subject.
+A flower identifier is useful when you have a blossom in your camera roll but do not know its species or common name.
 For best results, capture the flower head, the center, the leaves, and part of the stem; those details separate lookalikes such as daisies, asters, and chamomile.
 Photos deleted after analysis.

 Flower names can vary by region, so scientific names are useful when checking care or toxicity information.
-For general botanical context, see https://en.wikipedia.org/wiki/Flower.
+For general botanical context, see Wikipedia – Flower.

 AI flower identification works by detecting visual patterns in a photo, then ranking likely matches from trained reference data.
 The system looks at features such as petal count, flower symmetry, leaf margins, venation, stem position, and the structure of the bloom’s center.